 Backdated Plan change where hospital cover was dropped or added - If a plan change involving removal of hospital cover was made on or after 1 July, where the effective date of the change is on or prior to 30 June.

-Since 2013, the Australian Taxation Office (ATO) requires health funds to send tax statements to each individual adult on a health insurance policy.
-A dependant is not considered an “adult”.
+Since 2013, the ATO requires health funds to send Private Health Insurance Statements to each individual adult on a health insurance policy.
+A dependant is not considered an adult even if they are over 18.
 If your family situation has changed within the financial year, each adult that was listed on the membership will receive an individual statement.

 I need more information regarding my statement/s, where is the best place to get it?

-For more information regarding your tax statement, we recommend that you:
+For more information regarding your Private Health Insurance Statement, we recommend that you:

 - contact your tax professional